 Gender Equality and Women Empowerment Policy

-This policy was written by So They Can's Global Support Office for use across all So They Can operations.
+This policy was written by So They Can (International) in Australia for use across all So They Can entities.

-So They Can operates five entities registered in each of Australia, New Zealand, USA, Kenya and Tanzania.
+So They Can operates five entities registered in each of Australia, Kenya, Tanzania, New Zealand and USA, which are part of the So They Can Global Alliance.

-So They Can Australia is the Global Support Office for all So They Can entities.
-In all instances CEO means CEO, So They Can Global Support office, Australia.
-Unless specified otherwise the Board refers to the relevant So They Can Board or Trustees of the entity in which you are employed or located.
+In this policy, ‘CEO’ means CEO of So They Can (International), So They Can Kenya and So They Can Tanzania.
+Unless specified otherwise the ‘Board’ refers to the relevant So They Can board of the entity in which you are employed or located.

 Gender refers to the social differences between females and males throughout the life cycle that are learned, and though deeply rooted in every culture, are changeable over time, and have wide variations both within and between cultures.
 “Gender,” along with class and race, determines the roles, power and resources for females and males in any culture.
 Historically, attention to gender relations has been driven by the need to address women’s needs and circumstances as they are typically more disadvantaged than men.
 Increasingly, however, the humanitarian community is recognizing the need to know more about what men and boys face in crisis situations.